aeprata/cloud-solutions-infra/README.md

-# Cloud Solutions Web app infrastructure repo
+# Cloud Solutions Web app infrastructure repository

 **A Terraform project that deploys a scalable web application with integrated security and observability.**